 A Bath at the Beach

-Manuel then took us to a fabulous shallow beach accessible only by boat.
-There we washed off our clay.
+Manuel then took us to a fabulous, shallow beach that was accessible only by boat.
+There, we washed the clay off.
 We spent a while frolicking in the perfect water.
 As a note of caution, we all ended up with a sunburn.
 I think this was because the clay exfoliated us.
-We then spent so much time in the shallow water.
+We then spent a lot of time in the shallow water.
 We reapplied sunscreen when we got out, but we were burnt already.

-Under a palapa, he fed us lunch of an incredible ceviche that he made yesterday’s catch of octopus.
+Under a palapa, he fed us lunch, including an incredible ceviche that he made from yesterday’s catch of octopus.
 This whole experience was a highlight of the day.
 The beach was a great escape from the hordes of tourists we had been with around Cancun.

 A Road Trip from Cancun to Ria Lagartos

-The ride to Rio Lagartos through Mexico was enjoyable, as well.
-It goes through many Mayan villages where you can stop, meet natives, and try some food.
-Even though their houses look primitive, these people’s happiness and open smiles are a good reminder of what is truly important in life.
+The ride to Rio Lagartos through Mexico was enjoyable too.
+It passes through many Mayan villages, where you can stop, meet the locals, and try some local food.
+Even though their houses look primitive compared to those in big cities, these people’s happiness and open smiles are a good reminder of what is truly important in life.

-If you are a nature lover or want to see a more remote but equally as beautiful part of Mexico outside of Cancun, a visit to Rio Lagartos and Las Coloradas is a must-add to your Mayan Riviera itinerary.
+If you are a nature lover or want to see a more remote but equally beautiful part of Mexico outside of Cancun, a visit to Rio Lagartos and Las Coloradas is a must-visit on your Mayan Riviera itinerary.
 Another of my favorite things in this area are cenotes.

 To see more Mexican wildlife, consider swimming with sea turtles in Tulum.

-This trip was a great reminder that sometimes the best adventures are those that don’t go the way you plan.
+This trip was a great reminder that sometimes the best adventures are those that don’t go as planned.

 Have you been to Rio Largartos or a place where you put clay on yourself?